-- -- Rename the Act the "Guardianship Assistance Act", and replace references to "subsidized guardianship assistance" with "guardianship assistance" throughout the Act. - -- Revise the eligibility criteria for guardianship assistance. - -- Require the Department of Human Services (DHS) to enter into a written, binding, guardianship agreement with assistance prospective guardian, which would have to include the amount of assistance, any additional services for which the child and guardian would be eligible, and information. - -- Require the DHS to pay up to \$2,000 for the total cost of nonrecurring expenses associated with obtaining legal guardianship of an eligible child. - Require a guardian to undergo a criminal background check and a central registry check for child abuse and neglect before receiving guardianship assistance. - -- Specify that only a relative who was a licensed foster parent caring for a child who was eligible to receive Title IV-E-funded foster care payments for six consecutive months would be eligible for Federal funding under Title IV-E for guardianship assistance.
+- o Rename the Act the "Guardianship Assistance Act", and replace references to "subsidized guardianship assistance" with "guardianship assistance" throughout the act. - o Revise the criteria for a child to be eligible for guardianship assistance. - o Require a guardian to be a licensed foster parent, and to undergo a criminal background check and a central registry check for child abuse and neglect. - o Require the DHS to enter into a written, binding, guardianship assistance agreement with a prospective guardian. - o Require the DHS to pay up to \$2,000 for the total cost of nonrecurring expenses associated with obtaining legal guardianship of an eligible child. - o Require the DHS, if a child's permanency plan included placement with a guardian and the receipt of guardianship assistance, to include in the case plan the steps taken to determine that reunification or adoption was not appropriate, among other information.

+The bill also specifies that only a relative who was a licensed foster parent caring for a child who was eligible to receive Title IV-E-funded foster care payments for six consecutive months would be eligible for federal funding under Title IV-E for guardianship assistance, although a child who was not eligible for Title IV-E funding who was placed with a licensed foster parent could be eligible for state funding.